subash1999/shop_it_online/README.md

 **You will be given the view according to your user type**
 - Click the login in the right side for the logging in into the website

+## Login Credentials
+- To Login just go to login and enter your credentials , you will be redirected to your respective views
+### Admin Login Credentials
+- Admin username and password for site are :

+  username: iamadmin

+  password : 123456

+  email : iamadmin@gmail.com

 ## Features
 1. Multiple sellers can sell their products
 2. Discount Coupons can be issued for the customers by admins